dearrrfish/browser-sugar-alfredworkflow/README.md

-## Browser Sugar Workflow for Alfred2
+## Browser Sugar Workflow for Alfred 2

-> Scripting workflows to play with browser tabs, and more...
+> Workflow scripts playing with browser tabs, and more...
 > ***Require OS X Yosemite+***